International: UK tax charges on non UK schemes: the member payment charges and taxable property charges: the member payment charges: basic principles

 An indirect transfer can occur where an individual’s funds are transferred to a relevant non-UK scheme from another relevant non-UK scheme and those funds had previously been transferred by the individual from a registered pension scheme.

-An indirect transfer can also occur if the country in which the transferring and receiving relevant non-UK schemes are established, and regulated permits funds to be transferred, or rolled over from another, into such a pension scheme via the individual whose rights are being transferred, and if the conditions associated with such a transfer are met.
+An indirect transfer can also occur if the country in which the transferring and receiving relevant non-UK schemes are established and regulated allows funds to be transferred, or rolled over from another, into such a pension scheme via the individual whose rights are being transferred, and if the conditions associated with such a transfer are met.
 It is possible for such a transfer to be made between certain US qualified retirement plans.

 Paragraph 1(7), Schedule 34 Finance Act 2004